Sagar-Gore/Electrostatics/README.md

-# Electrostatics
+# Electrostatics potential parser
-Mapping electrostatics potential at 3D atomic positions
+# Mapping electrostatics potential at 3D atomic coordinates
+## Electrostatic potential for a given 3D structure of protein is computed using AQUASOL or APBS
+## At given atomic position potential values could be mapped